BAEKJungHo/TIL/Kotlin/concepts/DTO(Data classes).md

 - copy()
 - component1(), component2(), ..., for all properties (see Data classes)

+## 특징

+- The primary constructor needs to have at least one parameter.
+- All primary constructor parameters need to be marked as val or var.
+- Data classes cannot be abstract, open, sealed, or inner.

 ## Properties declared in the class body

 ```kotlin